 The Cheek Surgery Process

-Local anesthesia with sedation or general anesthesia may be used for the cheek augmentation surgery.
+Local anesthesia with sedation or general anesthesia may be used for facial implants surgery.
 Dr. Donath will begin by making an incision inside of the upper lip or in the lower eyelid.
-Once the incisions are made, the tissues are stretched to create a pocket into which the implants are then inserted.
-The incisions are then suture closed.
+Once the incisions are made, the tissues are stretched to create a pocket into which the facial implants are then inserted.
+The incisions are then sutured closed.
 Cheek augmentation may take as little as thirty minutes up to an hour or more to complete.